 As the name suggests, this metal detector sure is accurate.
 Not only does it detect coins, but it can tell you in advance if it’s a penny or a nickel.
 That’s just one of the ways it offers excellent service, but there’s a lot more.

 This weighs just 4 pounds, which isn’t too heavy.
 The length can also be adjusted to make it more comfortable to handle.
 It offers 3 tones to help identify the target more quickly.
-You can use the built-in speaker, or set your headphone to the headphone jack.
-All in all, this is a no-fuss machine that works well and built to last, with its 5-year warranty.
+You can use the built-in speaker or set your headphone to the headphone jack.
+All in all, this is a no-fuss machine that works well.

 This comes with Ground Tac, which basically sets the metal detector to work more effectively to the soil conditions.
 You also have 4 operation modes to choose from.
 These include the No-Motion mode when it beeps when the coil is right above your target.
 Another option is the Auto Notch Discrimination mode, which allows you to hunt for targets while discriminating against items you’re not interested in.